simpleinjector/Documentation/source/wcfintegration.rst

             }
         }
     }

-seem to imply, components that are registered with this lifestyle might actually outlive a single WCF operation.
-This behavior depends on how the WCF service class is configured.
-WCF is in control of the lifetime of the service class and contains three lifetime types as defined by the `InstanceContextMode enumeration <https://msdn.microsoft.com/en-us/library/system.servicemodel.instancecontextmode.aspx>`_.
-Components that are registered *PerWcfOperation* live as long as the WCF service class they are injected into.

 For each service class, you should supply a factory attribute in the .SVC file of each service class.
 For instance: